bellabeat-m/FirebaseRxSwift/README.md

 1. Checkout to branch you want to rebase (in this case MASTER)
 2. Move to the feture branch you want to take, and go to the LAST commit
-3. Righ-click and choose REBASE , not Rebase childrens...
+3. Right-click and choose REBASE, not Rebase children...
 ![alt text](https://firebasestorage.googleapis.com/v0/b/bellabeat-e59b7.appspot.com/o/Screen%20Shot%202020-12-10%20at%204.26.00%20PM.png?alt=media&token=e564220e-0741-438a-b531-c3b773fb22db)
 4. If there are conflict you will be blocked(if you do not see the Sourcetree messages log, enable them in Preference-Advenced)